watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/README.md

 ## [Download history](download-history/README.md)

-This example demonstrates how to capture the conversation history for both Watson Assistant and for conversation with a human agent at a service desk and provide an option for the user to download them.
+This example demonstrates how to capture the conversation history for both IBM watsonx Assistant and for conversation with a human agent at a service desk and provide an option for the user to download them.
 It will add a custom menu option to the web chat header for the user to do this.

 It demonstrates: